 The final temptation of Satan is the most obvious.
 The Devil offers Christ all the power in the world.
 All Christ must do is submit to the Devil’s authority.

 I barely have to write this section because the truth of this is louder than anything I can put into words.
-Typically, people support politicians based on self-interest I am no different.
+Typically, people support politicians based on self-interest and I am no different.
 My fight for the working class first-generation college students has been at the heart of anyone I vote for.
 I do not seek power per se but more opportunity for the population I love.
 The thought of having more power and influence in this area is naturally a temptation within me, but perhaps that again could take me away from my calling to being on the front lines of this work.

 Power does corrupt, as it has in the evangelical support of Donald Trump.